 Hatching is the name for combinations of lines that are used to indicate depth, shadow or certain effects.
 A commonly used hatching is parallel hatching: all lines in the same direction, horizontally, diagonally or vertically.
 Right-handed artists often do this from (diagonally) right to left and left-handed artists from (diagonally) left to right.
 This is how you can often tell from a drawing whether the artist is right-handed or left-handed.
 Only for small details you will probably want to work a little slower and more with your fingers.
 By continuing for a bit longer, the hatching becomes denser and/or by pressing harder, the hatching becomes darker (image).

 Exercise 1: It is nice to be able to hatch without cramps in your wrist and fingers.
-Try out loose hatching (images and VIDEO) and discover which direction feels best for you.
+Try out loose hatching (images and VIDEO) and discover which way feels best for you.
 Try moving relaxed from your elbow/forearm with a’still’ wrist and fingers.
 For very small and precise hatchings, you’ll probably work more with just your hand/fingers, but even then, relax, without squeezing.
 By continuing for a bit longer or by pressing harder, the hatching becomes denser and/or darker.

 Hatching is also often used in contemporary illustrations, in newspapers and (children’s) books.
 The American writer/illustrator Maurice Sendak made his Maxi monsters very cuddly by their very finely (cross)hatched woolly fur.